nmwenz90/sb-fs-test1/README.md

 I made a UI Design as well with css styling.
 ### Finding Dependencies

-You can find dependencies in root folder that you cloned, react-backend and reactbackend/client for package.json files.
+You can find dependencies in root folder, react-backend and reactbackend/client for package.json files.
 ## This was Fun!

 I had fun making this hope it works well on your end!